 On New Years of 1924, Mabel and some of her friends - actress Edna Purviance (Charlie Chaplin's leading lady for eight years) and millionaire Courtland Dines - were out drinking and partying.
 Mabel's chauffeur was told to take her home if she got too drunk but she refused to go home.
 After Dines insulted her, Mabel's chauffeur (who turned out to be a former convict under a new alias) ended up shooting him dead with Mabel's own gun.
 The charges were ultimately dropped however the scandal ruined Mabel's career.
 No longer was she seen as the bright and innocent comedienne she was a few years prior.

 If the previous troubles weren't bad enough, after staying in a hospital for an appendectomy Mabel was sued by another patient who said she committed adultery with her husband.
 The charges were unfounded, however they continued to sully Mabel Normand's already terrible reputation.
 Mabel kicked back this time and sued her accuser for $500K in libel.
 She ended up losing the suit.

-In 1925 Mabel Normand went back to her home state and stared in the Broadway musical The Little Mouse.
+In 1925 Mabel Normand went back to her home state and starred in the Broadway musical The Little Mouse.
 After the play bombed she returned to Hollywood the following year.
 Despite a new contract, Mabel's career never did recover from her scandalous past.

 In 1927, Mabel's health took a turn for the worse when she contracted pneumonia and was afterwards diagnosed with tuberculosis.
 She spent her final year of life in a Los Angeles sanitarium.
 Mabel Normand died at age 38 of tuberculosis.

 - Mabel's Blunder